FORFUSCO

-FORFUSCO is a syllabic abbreviation for the Force maritime des fusiliers marins et commandos, headquartered in Lorient, is the French Navy organisation responsible for and in command of the Fusiliers Marins and Commandos Marine.
-FORCUSCO is headed by a general officer with the title of Admiral commandant Les fusiliers marins et commandos (ALFUSCO).
+The Force maritime des fusiliers marins et commandos (FORFUSCO) is a French Navy organisation responsible for the command of Fusiliers Marins and Commandos Marine.
+It is headquartered in Lorient.
+FORCUSCO is headed by a general officer with the title of Admiral commandant les fusiliers marins et commandos (ALFUSCO).
+A 2,700-man strong force, the FORFUSCO is the fourth organic force of the French Navy.